︎

 @dana_karwas

-Whether it’s sculpture, digital imagery, 3D printing, glass casting, painting, or architectural interventions, her work operates on a shifting edge—one where materials, space, and experience become tools for revealing hidden structures of thought.
+Whether it’s sculpture, drawing, 3D printing, glass casting, painting, or architectural interventions, her work operates on a shifting edge—one where materials, space, and experience become tools for revealing hidden structures of thought.

-Dana Karwas is the Director of Yale’s Center for Collaborative Arts and Media (CCAM) and she is a Critic at the Yale School of Architecture.
-Her teaching focuses on mechanized perception and designing for terrestrial and celestial spaces.
+Dana Karwas is the Director of Yale’s Center for Collaborative Arts and Media (CCAM) and she is a Lecturer at the Yale School of Architecture.
+Her teaching focuses on mechanized perception and designing for unonventinal envioronments.
 She holds a PhD in Urban Systems from NYU, an MPS from the Interactive Telecommunications Program (ITP) at NYU Tisch School of the Arts, and a Bachelor of Architecture from the University of Kansas.

 38.6 Hours (solo show)